 I’ve never met anybody who has gotten hold of those elusive Christmas Lights Switch On tickets in George Square, but you need those anyway.
 Make an evening of it and head into town to see the Christmas lights all around Glasgow.
 Start at George Square, see the beautiful lights inside House of Fraser, and the big Christmas tree in Princes Square.
 This always gets me in the Christmas spirit!

 Head to the Christmas market down at St Enoch Square and have a wee hot chocolate (mulled wine obvs for the adults).
-Sadly I don’t think the helter skelter that’s always in George Square.
-It’ll skin you a few quid but it is fun.
+Sadly I don’t think the helter skelter that’s usually in George Square is here this year again – usually skins you a few quid but it is fun.